tongue-tie/blog/background.md

 But I was not aware how tongue-tie affected my entire body.
 I have been told by my various therapists that I have an unusual level of body awareness.
 This is because I've been trying to figure out how to move and what will help me for pretty much my entire life.

+# Note!

+Everything else on this page reads like I'm a total mess.
+Yes, I had ear surgeries and headaches and always felt crooked, but I wasn't moping around thinking, "Woe is me," and avoiding things.
+In elementary and high school I played soccer and softball (poorly, but I did it) and trained with the track team, I row (indoor, with an ergometer) off an on, I started running for enjoyment and health as an adult.
+I've just been living my life and trying to feel better.

 # Baby

 I was born with [hip dysplasia](https://en.wikipedia.org/wiki/Hip_dysplasia) and with my right leg turned in and right foot turned under.
 There's a pretty great photo of me learning to walk, taking steps with the _top_ of my right foot under me.
 I had braces as treatment, and the turned-in and -under leg and foot resolved on their own.